oc777/1DV607/WS1/PR-sent/pe222gq.md

 __The strong points of the model__

 1. Clear and not cluttered visual presentation
-2. Good names of the conceptual classes and proper attributes
+2. Good names of the conceptual classes and proper attributes [1, ch.
+9.12]
 3. Meaningfull and descriptive association names
-4. Easy readability due to "reading direction errors"
+4. Easy readability due to "reading direction errors" [1, ch.
+9.14]
-5. Well thought-through multiplicity notations
+5. Well thought-through multiplicity notations [1, ch.
+9.13]

 __The weaknesses of the model__